Italian Brazilians: Beginning of Italian settlement in Brazil

 Vida nova by Pedro Weingärtner, 1893.
 Acervo municipal de Nova Veneza.

 The Brazilian government, with or following the Emperor's support, had created the first colonies of immigrants (colônias de imigrantes) in the early 19th century.
 The colonies were established in rural areas of the country, being settled by European families.

 The first groups of Italians arrived in 1875, but the boom of Italian immigration in Brazil happened between 1880 and 1900, when almost one million Italians arrived.

 Many Italians were naturalized Brazilian at the end of the 19th century, when the 'Great Naturalization' automatically granted citizenship to all the immigrants residing in Brazil prior to 15 November 1889 "unless they declared a desire to keep their original nationality within six months."

 During the end of the 19th century, denouncement of bad conditions in Brazil aggravated by the crisis in coffee plantations in São Paulo, increased in the press.
-Reacting to the public clamor, the Italian emigration inspector Adolfo Rossi undertook a investigation into the conditions faced by Italian emigrants on the fazendas, travelling undercover, disguised as a peasant.
+Reacting to the public clamor, the Italian emigration inspector Adolfo Rossi undertook an investigation into the conditions faced by Italian emigrants on the fazendas, travelling undercover, disguised as a peasant.
 Rossi's report painted a dramatic picture of the semi-slavery conditions based on the testimonies collected: women raped, men whipped, discipline that "makes the fazenda look like a colony of convicts under compulsory residence," disease, failure to pay wages or delays in payment, misery.

-As a result the government of Italy issued in 1902 the Prinetti Decree forbidding subsidized immigration and withdrawing the permission given to Brazil for the free importation of Italians to the farms and plantations in that country.
+As a result, the government of Italy issued in 1902 the Prinetti Decree forbidding subsidized immigration and withdrawing the permission given to Brazil for the free importation of Italians to the farms and plantations in that country.
 In consequence, the number of Italian immigrants in Brazil fell drastically in the beginning of the 20th century, but the wave of Italian immigration continued until 1920.

 Over half of the Italian immigrants came from northern Italian regions of Veneto, Lombardy and Emilia-Romagna, and from the central Italian region of Tuscany.
 About 30% emigrated from Veneto.
 On the other hand, in the 20th century, southern Italians predominated in Brazil, coming from the regions of Campania, Abruzzo, Molise, Basilicata and Sicily.